In Crete, There is also ... excellent wines !

 Two discovery tours of Cretan Wines and Gastronomy are offered this year:

-including : reception at the airport, organization and coordination of the stay, transportation on the island, driver, fuel, accommodation in a double room, breakfasts, dinners (1/4 wine + water), tastings.
+including: reception at the airport, organization and coordination of the stay, transport on the island, the driver, fuel, accommodation in a double room, breakfasts, 3 dinners (1/4 wine + water), tastings.

-This price does not include: Air transport, lunches, museums and sites entrances, optional activities, single supplement (140 €), gratuities, personal expenses.
+This price does not include: Air transport, lunches, dinners not provided in the program, admission to museums and sites, optional activities, single supplement (140 €), tips, personal expenses.

 Tribute to the vineyard and wine